Landing Page vs Microsite – Which One Is Better

 Despite some similarities, a microsite and a landing page still have essentially different functions.
 In order to help you decide which one of the two is best for your business, we’ve decided to talk about the differences between a landing page and a microsite.

 A landing page is a specific website page that has the purpose of promoting a particular service or product.
 The focus of a landing page should revolve around a single topic, such as promoting a webinar, an ebook, or some other limited offer.
 It should also provide a call-to-action, like a newsletter subscription, a signup form for a free trial or demo, or ways to purchase a product or service.

 The main goal of every landing page should be to capture the attention of its visitors and ultimately turn them into clients.
 That’s why it’s also important to design a landing page layout in a way that will be attractive and compelling for those who visit your site.

 Basecamp, Patreon, and Tumblr are all examples of great landing pages.
 Your landing page can look different, of course, especially if you build it to match the source of the traffic.
 Instagram landing page examples can be especially relevant to this point, as they’re ideally built to cater to viewing on mobile devices, as it’s the prevalent way of using the app.

-The pros and cons of landing pages > > Since landing pages can be hosted on the same domain of their parent site, they are relatively quick and easy to make > and are usually suitable for any budget.
-There are multiple ways to create a landing page, but possibly the most used > and easiest way to do it is by using a plugin. > > In addition, the conversion rate of a landing page is higher compared to that of a regular webpage.
+The pros and cons of landing pages

+Since landing pages can be hosted on the same domain of their parent site, they are relatively quick and easy to make and are usually suitable for any budget.
+There are multiple ways to create a landing page like using a specialized landing page builder service.
+But possibly the most used and easiest way to do it is by using a plugin.

+In addition, the conversion rate of a landing page is higher compared to that of a regular webpage.